Why DoktorABC?

 Depending on individual needs, different healthcare professionals may be involved:

-General practitioners or primary care clinicians
+General practitioner (GP) or primary care clinician

-Registered dietitians
+Registered dietitian

-Endocrinologists or metabolic specialists
+Endocrinologist or metabolic specialist

 May be involved when hormonal or metabolic conditions contribute to weight gain.

-Specialist obesity or bariatric services
+Specialist obesity or bariatric service

 Can support people where emotional, behavioural or psychological factors influence eating patterns or weight.

-How can overweight and obesity be managed?
+How are excess weight and obesity managed?

 Management usually involves a combination of approaches, tailored to the individual: